Government of India to promote renewable energy in the country

-New Delhi : Against the target of achieving 175 GW of Renewable Energy (excluding Large Hydro) installed capacity by 2022, a total of 114.07 GW renewable energy capacity (excluding large hydro) has been installed in the country as on 30-06-2022.
-Further, a capacity of 60.66 GW is under various stages of implementation and a capacity of 23.14 GW is under various stages of bidding.

-The Government has taken several steps to promote renewable energy in the country.
-These include :
+New Delhi : The Government has taken several steps to promote renewable energy, including wind energy, in the country.
+These include:

 - Permitting Foreign Direct Investment (FDI) up to 100 percent under the automatic route,